 On November 23, 2020, the Company entered into a loan and security agreement with HSBC Ventures USA Inc., (the "Loan Agreement").
-This Loan Agreement provides the Company a revolving line of credit, which expires on November 23, 2023.
-Under the Loan Agreement, the Company is able to borrow up to \$50.0 million.
-Interest on any drawdown under the revolving line of credit accrues at the adjusted LIBOR rate plus 3.00%.
-The Company also incurs a commitment fee of 0.30% for any unused portion of the credit facility.
-As of April 30, 2022 and January 31, 2022, the Company had no balance outstanding under the Loan Agreement.
-The Loan Agreement includes customary restrictive covenants and in the event the Company borrows amounts under the agreement, the Company will become subject to a number of covenants that may limit the Company's ability to, among other things, transfer or dispose of assets, pay dividends or make distributions, incur additional indebtedness, create liens, make investments, loans and acquisitions, engage in transactions with affiliates, merge or consolidate with other companies, and sell substantially all of the Company's assets.
-The Company is in compliance with all covenants as of April 30, 2022.
+This Loan Agreement provided the Company a revolving line of credit, which expires on November 23, 2023.
+Under the Loan Agreement, the Company was able to borrow up to \$50.0 million.
+Interest on any drawdown under the revolving line of credit would accrue at the adjusted LIBOR rate plus 3.00%.
+The Company would also incur a commitment fee of 0.30% for any unused portion of the credit facility.
+On July 28, 2022, the Company terminated the Loan Agreement in accordance with the terms of the agreement.
+As of the date of termination and January 31, 2022, the Company had no balance outstanding under the Loan Agreement.